BIKE WEEK takes place on 10th-18th JUNE 2017.

 There are a number of different organisations that contribute to Bike Week.
 Click to view the 2017 partners.

 How do I find out about cycling facilities where I live?

 The Cycling UK website has information about local cycling facilities.
 If you visit your local authority website too you should also be able to find information regarding facilities near where you live, or contact details for the cycling/sustainable transport officer who will be able to help.

 How do I know if my event is covered by the Bike Week insurance?

 When you register your events on the Bike Week website you will be asked if you require the free public liability insurance that is offered.
 The free public liability insurance will cover events until the end of June 2017.
 Each event that is registered with Bike Week goes through a strict vetting procedure to ensure that it is suitable for the public liability insurance.
 Should your event not meet the requirements, a member of the Bike Week team will get in touch with you.
 Unfortunately, Bike Week insurance is not able to cover competitive races or time trials.

 Where do I get the Bike Week insurance?

 When you register with Bike Week and enter your event, you will be asked if you require the free public liability insurance.
 If yes, tick the appropriate box.
 Unless you hear from one of the Bike Week team, your event will have been automatically been granted the insurance.
 Insurance docs can also be downloaded.
 Events that take place after June 2017 can still be listed on the site (benefiting from additional publicity etc.), but will not be covered by the Bike Week insurance policy.

 What dates does the insurance cover?

-Bike Week public liability insurance provides cover up to £10 million for events registered on the website taking place until the end of September 2016.
-Bike Week insurance has been funded by the Bicycle Industry through its Bike Hub levy, and is available all year to registered events.
+Bike Week public liability insurance provides cover up to £10 million for events registered on the website taking place until the end of June 2017.
+Bike Week insurance has been funded by Cycling UK.

 Press and publicity